All interested persons are encouraged to contact a MSP recruiter for assistance with the selection process.

 - Step 1: Entry-Level Law Enforcement Examination

-Scheduled and administered by the Michigan Department of Civil Service, the examination evaluates the skills, knowledge and abilities related to elements of law enforcement positions.
-To sign up for an exam time, applicants must submit the Entry-Level Law Enforcement Examination Application.
+Take the Entry Level Law Enforcement Exam through the National Testing Network (NTN).
+The test is valid for 5 years.
+The exam evaluates the skills, knowledge and abilities related to elements of law enforcement positions.
 Visit How to Begin the Application Process for more information.

-If you have taken and passed the Entry-Level Law Enforcement Exam within the last five years, you are eligible to move onto Step 2, the NEOGOV Application.
+If you have taken and passed the Entry-Level Law Enforcement Exam within the last five years, you are eligible to move onto Step 2.